cocaine/cocaine-core/README.md

 }
 ```

-The JSON above is an application manifest, a description of the application you feed into Cocaine Core for it to be able to host it.
+The JSON above is an app manifest, a description of the application you feed into Cocaine Core for it to be able to host it.
 In a distributed setup, this manifest will be sent to all the other nodes of the cluster automatically.
 Apart from this manifest, there is __no other configuration needed to start serving the application__.

 Okay, I want to try it!
 =======================